Works for percussion (solo, duo, trio, quartet, & percussion + 1)

 The palest light will ideally be performed in the least light possible, with stage lighting kept to the absolute minimum necessary for performance and with the audience in complete darkness.

-The palest light was completed in 2014, is approximately 5 ½ minutes long, and is dedicated to Timothy Phillips, in appreciation of his vigorous and enduring support for Australian music.
+The palest light is dedicated to Timothy Phillips, in appreciation of his vigorous and enduring support for Australian music.
+It was completed in 2014, revised in 2021, and is approximately 4 minutes long.

 The palest light was premiered by Timothy Phillips, at the Church of All Nations, Carlton on 21/02/2015, as part of the Arcko Symphonic Ensemble composer portrait concert “…Like a Maelstrom”.